-We have examined the Clerk of the Circuit Court of Volusia County, Florida (the Office) compliance with Section 218.415, Florida Statutes, Local Government Investment Policies, Section 28.35, Florida Statutes, Florida Clerks of Court Operations Corporation, Section 28.36, Florida Statutes, Budget Procedure, and Section 61.181, Florida Statutes, Depository for Alimony Transactions, Support, Maintenance, and Support Payments; Fees (collectively, "the Statutes"), for the year ended September 30, 2023.
-Management is responsible for the Office's compliance with those requirements.
-Our responsibility is to obtain reasonable assurance by evaluating against the aforementioned statutes and performing other procedures to obtain sufficient appropriate evidence to express an opinion that conveys the results of our evaluation based on our examination.
+We have examined the Clerk of the Circuit Court of Volusia County, Florida's (the Office) compliance with Section 218.415, Florida Statutes, Local Government Investment Policies, Section 28.35, Florida Statutes, Florida Clerks of Court Operations Corporation, Section 28.36, Florida Statutes, Budget Procedure, and Section 61.181, Florida Statutes, Depository for Alimony Transactions, Support, Maintenance, and Support Payments; Fees (collectively, "the Statutes"), for the year ended September 30, 2024.
+Management is responsible for the Office's compliance with those requirements for the year ended September 30, 2024.
+Our responsibility is to obtain reasonable assurance by evaluating the Office's compliance against the aforementioned statutes and performing other procedures to obtain sufficient appropriate evidence to express an opinion that conveys the results of our evaluation based on our examination.

 Our examination was conducted in accordance with the attestation standards for a direct examination engagement established by the American Institute of Certified Public Accountants.
-Those standards require that we obtain reasonable assurance by evaluating against the aforementioned statutes during the year ended September 30, 2023, and performing other procedures to obtain sufficient appropriate evidence to express an opinion that conveys the results of our evaluation of Clerk's compliance during the year ended September 30, 2023.
-The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks that were not in accordance with those requirements in all material respects, whether due to fraud or error.
+Those standards require that we obtain reasonable assurance by evaluating the Office's compliance against the aforementioned statutes during the year ended September 30, 2024, and performing other procedures to obtain sufficient appropriate evidence to express an opinion that conveys the results of our evaluation of Clerk's compliance during the year ended September 30, 2024.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks that the Office was not in compliance with those requirements in all material respects, whether due to fraud or error.
 We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.